 - Chopped Chives - garnish the cheese ball with a fresh, finished look and a mild oniony flavor.
 You can also roll the cheese ball in chopped prosciutto, minced parsley, more Italian seasoning, or chopped salad olives.

 It's so easy to put this appetizing appetizer together.
-Start with creaming the cream cheese, then stirring in the other ingredients except the chives.
+Start with creaming the cream cheese, then stir in the rest of the ingredients except for the chives.

 After the ingredients are mixed, place them on a piece of plastic wrap.
 Wrap it up, form it into a ball, and refrigerate until the cream cheese has time to firm up with the rest of the ingredients.